certara/pyDarwin/docs/Install.rst

 .. _install_python_venv:

-Before installing ``pyDarwin`` we recommend creating a python virtual environment to in order maintain isolation of package dependencies.
-From the command line type:
+Before installing ``pyDarwin``, we recommend creating a python virtual environment to maintain isolation of package dependencies.
+From the command line, type:

 .. code:: python